kexiZeroing/kexiZeroing.github.io/src/blog/js-observer-apis.md

 )
 ```

+There is also a `rootMargin` option, which specifies a set of offsets to add to the root’s bounding box when calculating intersections, effectively shrinking or growing the root.
+The default is "0px 0px 0px 0px".
+To give you an example: if you want some code to run before the element is actually in view, `rootMargin: "25%"` will make the Intersection Observer report an intersection when the observed element is 25% away from the viewport.

 With the help of `IntersectionObserver` (and tricky usage of `top: -1px`), we can detect when a sticky element gets pinned.

 ```js